tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LP-01-Ins_Welcome.md

 ### Overview

-Students have seen how machine learning can be used accelerate time series analysis, gauge public sentiment about the market, and classify loan eligibility.
+Students have seen how machine learning can be used to accelerate time series analysis, gauge public sentiment about the market, and classify loan eligibility.
 By the end of this unit, students will also know how machine learning can be used to automate and improve portfolio management and trading, especially as it pertains to making predictions about when to enter and exit the market for the most profitability.

 Today's class will introduce students to **algorithmic trading** in Python.
-Students will learn the fundaments of algorithmic trading such as data collection, signal generation, backtesting, and evaluation.
+Students will learn the fundamentals of algorithmic trading such as data collection, signal generation, backtesting, and evaluation.
 The class will conclude with students building a complete trading dashboard similar to commercial online trading platforms.

 ### Class Objectives

 By the end of class, students will be able to:

-* Delineate what algorithmic trading is and who does it.
+* Delineate what algorithmic trading is, who does it, and why it's valuable.

-* Define and verbally reiterate effective entry and exit rules for trading.

-* Configure position sizing and leveraging.

-* Identify useful trading platforms and trading APIs and reiterate their use cases.

-* Build a predictive model for algorithmic trading.

-* Validate predictive model using backtesting for signal-based trading strategies.

-* Automate the purchase and sale of multiple assets using the recommended or best-ranked trading strategy.

-* Construct signal-based trading strategies from predicted stock returns such as momentum and mean reversion.

-* Rank multiple signal-based trading strategies by potential alpha generation.
+* Deconstruct the process for algorithmic trading: fetching data, handling data, and making buy, sell, or hold decisions.

+* Define what a trading signal is, how it is used, and why it's important.

+* Define what backtesting is, how it is used, and why it's important.

+* Quantify evaluation metrics pertaining to overall portfolio and trading performance.

-* Build portfolios with specific allocations to each underlying asset based on the predicted alpha generation of each stock.
+* Build a trading dashboard to visualize the multiple components of algorithmic trading.

 ### Instructor Notes